 - Doors and windows will be kept open where safe to do so, to keep the premises well ventilated.

-- Children will be required to bring their own lunch or snacks and absolutely no sharing of food will be permitted.
-Children will be spaced apart while eating.
+- Children will be required to bring their own lunch for holiday club but will be provided individually wrapped snacks after school and during holiday.
+Absolutely no sharing of food will be permitted.
 A drink will be provided unless you wish to provide your own.

 Promoting good practice